xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 ## 1. Background

 Chest (computed tomography) CT scanning is one of the most important technologies for COVID-19 diagnosis in the current clinical practice, which motivates more concerted efforts in developing AI-based diagnostic tools to alleviate the enormous burden on the medical system.
 We develop a lesion-attention deep neural network (LA-DNN) to predict COVID-19 positive or negative with a richly annotated chest CT image dataset.
 The CT image dataset contains 746 public chest CT images of COVID-19 patients collected from over 760 preprints, and the data annotations are accompanied with the textual radiology reports.
 We extract two types of important information from these annotations: One is the flag of whether an image indicates a positive or negative case of COVID-19, and the other is the description of five lesions on the CT images associated with the positive cases.
 The proposed data-driven LA-DNN model focuses on the primary task of binary classification for COVID-19 diagnosis, while an auxiliary multi-label learning task is implemented simultaneously to draw the model's attention to the five lesions of COVID-19 during the training.
 The joint task learning process makes it a highly sample-efficient deep model that can learn COVID-19 radiology features effectively with very limited samples.
-Our code is public in the folder `./Code/`.
+Our code is public in `./Code/`.

 <p align="center">
     <img src="Images/model_v2.png" width=600 /> <br />